Have you ever owned a dog with long, unruly hair?

 You know, that wise Old Yeller who was loyal and obedient to his master, honorable and true, stoic and wise.

-But man, when you have a dog that hasn’t be groomed recently… It’s like a little demon emerges.
+But man, when you have a dog that hasn’t been groomed recently… It’s like a little demon emerges.

 That dog doesn’t listen, is chasing every random bird that appears in its periphery, tears into the trash can, barks at every little thing that audibly breathes.
 And, it’s canine hair is flopping around, egging your dog on and getting all over you furniture.